Exact sampling for some multi-dimensional queueing models with renewal input: Simulating exactly from the stationary distribution of the RA model

-In fact once we have a copy of just ${\bf V}_0^0$, we can start off the Markov chain with it as initial condition and use (\ref{e:into-future-recursion}) to obtain a forward in time stationary version $\{{\bf V}_n^0:n\ge 0\}$.
+In fact once we have a copy of just $\mathbf{V}_{0}^{0}$, we can start off the Markov chain with it as initial condition and use (\ref{e:into-future-recursion}) to obtain a forward in time stationary version $\{\mathbf{V}_{n}^{0}:n\ge0\}$.

-The above ``construction", however, is theoretical, we do not yet have any explicit way of obtaining a copy of ${\bf V}_0^0$, let alone an entire infinite from-the-past sequence $\{ {\bf V}_n^0: n\le 0 \}$.
-In Blanchet and Wallwater \cite{B-W}, a simulation algorithm is given that yields (when applied to each of our random walks), for each $1\le i\le c$, a copy of $\{( R_n^{(r)} (i), V_{-n}^0(i) ) : 0\le n\le N\}$ for any desired $0\le N<\infty$ including stopping times N. We modify the algorithm so that it can do the simulation jointly across the $c$ systems, that is, we extend it to a multidimensional form.
+The above ``construction", however, is theoretical.
+We do not yet have any explicit way of obtaining a copy of $\mathbf{V}_{0}^{0}$, let alone an entire from-the-infinite-past sequence $\{ \mathbf{V}_{n}^{0}: n\le0 \}$.
+In Blanchet and Wallwater \cite{B-W}, a simulation algorithm is given that yields (when applied to each of our random walks), for each $1\le i\le c$, a copy of $\{( R_{n}^{(r)} (i), V_{-n}^{0}(i) ) : 0\le n\le N\}$ for any desired $0\le N<\infty$ including stopping times $N$.
+We modify the algorithm so that it can do the simulation jointly across the $c$ systems, that is, we extend it to a multi-dimensional form.

-In particular, it yields an algorithm for obtaining a copy of ${\bf V}_0^0$, as well as a finite segment (of length $N$) of a backwards in time copy of the RA model; $\{{\bf V}_{-n}^0:0\le n\le N\}$, a stationary into the past construction up to time $-N$.
-What is required is that one can simulate both from the service time distribution $G$ and the interarrival time distribution $A$, explicitly know their means and variances, and have an explicit density function $g(x)$ for $G$.
-Finite exponential moments are not required (because, only {\it truncated} exponential moments are needed $E(e^{\gamma \Delta (i)}I\{|\Delta (i)|\le a\})$, which in turn allow for the simulation of the exponential tilting of truncated $\Delta (i)$, via acceptance-rejection).
-To get finite expected termination time (at one individual node) one needs moments slightly beyond $2$: For some (explicitly known) $\epsilon>0$, $E(S^{2+\epsilon})<\infty$ and $E(T^{2+\epsilon})<\infty$.
+In particular, it yields an algorithm for obtaining a copy of $\mathbf{V} _{0}^{0}$, as well as a finite segment (of length $N$) of a backwards in time copy of the RA model; $\{\mathbf{V}_{-n}^{0}:0\le n\le N\}$, a stationary into the past construction up to discrete time $n=-N$.

+Finite exponential moments are not required (because only \textit{truncated} exponential moments are needed $E(e^{\gamma\Delta(i)}I\{|\Delta(i)|\le a\})$, which in turn allow for the simulation of the exponential tilting of truncated $\Delta(i)$, via acceptance-rejection).
+To get finite expected termination time (at each individual node) one needs the service distribution to have finite moment slightly beyond $2$: For some (explicitly known) $\epsilon>0$,